A hot-spot since the 1930s, today Surfside, Florida is even more of a magnet for luxury pleasure seekers.

 Fashion, design, art, architecture – and the restaurants and lounges that cater to the cognoscenti – all converge in the Design District, just on the mainland via I-195.

 Next door to the Design District and a magnet for collectors and art enthusiasts, the Wynwood Arts District is home to art galleries, studios and antique markets and the annual international art fair showcasing both established and emerging artists.

 Whatever your passion, from architecture to cuisine, Miami has a district to fit.
-From the vibrant culture of Little Havana, to cafés in charming Coconut Grove, the strollable streets of Coral Gables, or upscale shops in the financial district's Mary Brickell Village, Four Seasons The Surf Club is within half an hour of it all.
+From the vibrant culture of Little Havana, to cafés in charming Coconut Grove, the strollable streets of Coral Gables, or upscale shops in the financial district's Mary Brickell Village, Four Seasons is within half an hour of it all.

 For Sports Fans

-Guests at Four Seasons The Surf Club have no shortage of choice when it comes to professional sports – with major league action in basketball, baseball, and football, and diversity from the Miami Open for tennis lovers, to the NASCAR circuit, thoroughbred horse racing, and more.
+Guests at Four Seasons have no shortage of choice when it comes to professional sports – with major league action in basketball, baseball, and football, and diversity from the Miami Open for tennis lovers, to the NASCAR circuit, thoroughbred horse racing, and more.
 Contact our Concierge to help plan your visit.

 Everglades National Park

 A UNESCO World Heritage Site and International Biosphere Reserve, Florida's Everglades are an ecological treasure.
 Tour this protected wilderness via airboat or rough it by kayak or hiking trail – keeping eyes wide open for endangered manatees or crocodiles.